opendistro/for-elasticsearch-docs/docs/security-audit-logs/index.md

 ## Disable REST or the transport layer

-By default, the Security plugin logs events on both REST and the transport layer.
+By default, the security plugin logs events on both REST and the transport layer.
 You can disable either type:

 ```yml
 opendistro_security.audit.enable_rest: false